310mc/https-310mc.github.io-tl/source/_posts/wedding_march/white_diamond.md

 {% endbubble %}

 {% bubble Midori %}
-You’re not gonna try to persist?
+You won’t try to persist?
 That’s not like you…
 {% endbubble %}

 {% bubble Chiaki %}